After five years at Auckland Starship Hospital, Ana-Carolina gets to go home

 "Every day people are dying around us, it's a very sad environment to live in.
 Ana-Carolina gets upset when she can hear or see other children in pain, we have to try hide her from it.

-"She wakes up to the sound of the hospital helicopter and ambulance sireans and has no windows to let light in, " de Moraes Lobo said.
+"She wakes up to the sound of the hospital helicopter and ambulance sirens and has no windows to let light in, " de Moraes Lobo said.

 Though health officials and her parents agreed the best place for Ana-Carolina was at home, it had been almost impossible to make it happen - until now.